 Mike is responsible for electret manufacturing and quality assurance.
 His patience and attention to detail ensure that every electret undergoes rigorous testing.

 Lorin C. Stieff, Adjunct

-Lorin helps out at Rad Elec by assisting Dr. Kotrappa in his research, and is also responsible for the continued development of the Radon Report Manager software.
+Lorin helps out at Rad Elec by providing tech support, and is also responsible for the continued development of Rad Elec's software and manuals.